-Archival Materials
+Archival material

 Press Clipping

 “Pottery Course Attracts Many”, Montreal Star, February 2, 1963.
+Collection of Michael Namer, Ottawa.

 Press Clipping